Adasha/image-panel/README.md

 yes this is another image viewer / photoframe / thing.
 Here's a few reason's this one deserves to exist:

 - It's a custom web component (bespoke HTML element) so it's trivial to use
+- Use separate config file to update without having to republish your page -- Nested img support & folder loading are on roadmap
 - ZERO dependencies
 - Very compact (12Kb minified atm)